MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 Inlcude a link to the document that FT currently uses]].

-## Step four: Configure privacy and time zone options
+## Step four: Configure Workplace Analytics Settings

 ### Privacy
 * **Owner** - Workplace Analytics sponsor, Workplace Analytics administrator
-* **Task** - Use company-specific legal and privacy guidelines to define privacy settings to use
+* **Task** - Use company-specific legal and privacy guidelines to define settings to use in Workplace Analytics
 * **Outcome** - Privacy settings are defined in Workplace Analytics and you have confirmed that you are ready to provision the service using these rules